How to apply for accreditation, comply with your accreditation and packaging waste technical information.

-We may refuse your accreditation(s).
-This may be for lack of information or failure to keep to the regulations, including Transfrontier Shipment of Waste Regulations (TFS).
+Your accreditation may be refused.
+This could be for lack of information or failure to keep to the regulations, including Transfrontier Shipment of Waste Regulations (TFS).

-There is no refund of your application fee.
+There’s no refund of your application fee.

-Department for Environment, Food and Rural Affairs (Defra)
+Department for Environment, Food and Rural Affairs

 Reapply for your accreditation